-Joseph A. Griffin is the Associate Vice President of Business Development and Associate Teaching Professor in the Master of Science in Project Management program.
+Joseph A. Griffin is the Senior Associate Dean of Academic Affairs, and Teaching Professor in the Master of Science in Project Management program.
 Previously, Dr. Griffin served as the Faculty Director of the Project Management degree program, the Master of Professional Studies in Informatics, and the Master of Professional Studies in Analytics.

 He holds a Doctor of Ministry degree from Gordon Conwell Theological Seminary in Workplace Ethics & Leadership, and he has also earned a Masters of Business Administration (Lenoir-Rhyne University), a Masters of Project Management (Western Carolina University), and a Masters of Arts in Christian Thought (Gordon Conwell Theological Seminary).